dbierer/php-class-notes/php-iii-jun-2023.md

   * Contains the "C" code

 ## TODO
+* Q: Get the syntax for switching between PHP versions
+* A: ???

+* Q: Is there a major difference between `Swoole` and `OpenSwoole`?
+* A: ???

 * Q: How do you set up `pecl` in the VM?
-* A: sudo apt install php8.2-pear
+* A: ???

 * Q: What is an "interned" string?
 * A: Any strings interned in the startup phase.
 Common to all the threads, won't be free'd until process exit.
      If we want an ability to add permanent strings even after startup, it would be still possible on costs of locking in the thread safe builds.
 * A: See: https://github.com/php/php-src/blob/master/Zend/zend_string.c

 * Q: What is `opcache.interned_strings_buffer`?